Colorectal Cancer Screening

 • An adenoma 1 centimeter (cm) or larger in size.

-If you are at an increased risk, it is recommended by the USMSTF that you have a 3-year follow-up colonoscopy and keep having them every 3 years.
-Those at lower risk can have a follow-up in 5 to 10 years.
-Those with hyperplastic polyps should only have a 10-year follow-up as average-risk individuals.
-More frequent screening is recommended for people with suspected or proven genetic syndromes (HNPCC and FAP).
-It is unclear how a family history without a genetic syndrome should affect screening intervals.
+If you are at an increased risk, it is recommended by the USMSTF that you have a 3-year follow-up colonoscopy and one every 3 years.
+If you are at lower risk, you can have a follow-up in 5 to 10 years.
+If you have hyperplastic polyps and are considered average-risk, you should have a 10-year follow-up.
+More frequent screening is recommended if you have a suspected or proven genetic syndrome (HNPCC and FAP).
+It is unclear how a family history without a genetic syndrome should affect screening guidelines and timing.

 Additional Screening Tests